PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] The execution role for the Lambda function is missing permissions to write log data to the CloudWatch Logs.
 - [ ] The Lambda function is missing a target CloudWatch Log group.

 ### 104. A Developer wants to use AWS X-Ray to trace a user request end-to-end throughput the software stack.
 The Developer made the necessary changes in the application tested it, and found that the application is able to send the traces to AWS X-Ray.
-However, when the application is deployed to an EC2 instance, the traces are not availableWhich of the following could create this situation?
+However, when the application is deployed to an EC2 instance, the traces are not available.
+Which of the following could create this situation?
 (Choose TWO)

 - [ ] The traces are reaching X-Ray, but the Developer does not have access to view the records.
 - [x] The X-Ray daemon is not installed on the EC2 instance.